DALL-E/Every illustration.

 These two organizations might seem like they have mundane roles.
 But they have found themselves making some of the hardest decisions on the global internet.

 On September 19, 1990, the IANA created and delegated the top-level domain .su to the USSR.
-Just six weeks later, the Berlin Wall fell, and the chain of events that would lead to the collapse of the USSR began.
+Less than a year later, the USSR collapsed.
 At the time, nobody thought about what should happen with the .su domain—the internet as we know it was still years away.
 So the .su domain was handed to Russia to operate alongside its own (.ru).
 The Russian government agreed that it would eventually be shut down, but no clear rules around its governance or when that should happen were defined.

 But ambiguity is the worst thing for a top-level domain.
 Unknowingly, this decision created an environment in which .su became a digital wild west.
 Today, it is a barely policed top-level domain, a plausibly deniable home for Russian dark ops and a place where supremacist content and cyber-crime have found cover.